Mrunmayee-Sakharwade/Mrunmayee-Sakharwade/README.md

 - 🤝 I’m looking to collaborate on **AI, ML & Full Stack** projects with real-world value.

-- 🚀 Currently building **Panace-AI** – a real-time health alert website using AI & Firebase.
+- 🚀 Recently built **Panace-AI** – a real-time health alert website using AI & Firebase.

 - 📚 Passionate about **ethical AI**, social good, and healthcare technology.